-In 2019 Engineers in Business Fellowship (EIBF) will host its first Champion of Champions Grand Final.
-This will enable universities that ran an enterprise competition in the previous 12 months to enter their teams in Champion of Champions Grand Final.
+The Engineers in Business Competition Champion of Champions Final enables EIB-supported universities that ran an enterprise competition in the previous 12 months to enter teams into the final.

-As with the university level competitions, teams entering the Grand Final must comprise engineers or be multi-disciplinary teams that include at least one engineer.
-Individual applicants must be engineers (computer sciences and biomedical engineers included.)
+As with the university level competitions, teams entering the final must comprise engineers or be multi-disciplinary teams that include engineers.
+Individual entrants must be engineering students/engineers (computer sciences and biomedical engineers are included).

 Entries will be judged by the following criteria:

-The judging panel will select 10 entries to go forward to the Awards Presentation.
-The judging panel is currently being compiled.
-It will include:
+The judges will select 10 entries to go forward to the Awards Presentation in October 2022.
+The Judging Panel will be announced in September 2022.

 Public Voting on Finalists' Videos